r-grandorder/tri-hermes/en/pages/atlantis.md

 Hey, Medea's on your shoulder!

 **Jason:**
-Aaahhh get her off get her off get her oooff! ! !
+Aaahhh get her off get her off get her oooff!!!

 **Jason:**
 Fujimaru...Don't.
 Even.
 Joke.
 Not about that.
-Not ever! ! !
+Not ever!!!

 **Jason:**
 (Sigh) I swear...